 Calculating what to return from your tenant’s security deposit has never been easier.
 To conduct an effective move-in/move-out inspection and easily refund security deposits, trust Apartments.com.

-Do I give a move-out inspection if the tenant renews their lease?
+Do I conduct a move-out inspection if the tenant renews their lease?

 What are landlords responsible for in the move-out process?

-Landlords are responsible for inspecting their rental property for excessive damage or filth.
-Afterward, landlords must refund tenants’ security deposits, depending on the damage documented during the inspection.
+Landlords are responsible for inspecting their rental property for excessive damage, filth, and unauthorized renovations.
+Afterward, landlords must refund the tenant’s security deposit minus the cost of any necessary repairs.

 How much notice does a landlord have to give to vacate a tenant?

-Landlords usually have 30-60 days to send tenants a lease termination letter.
-This letter serves as notice to vacate the property following the end of a tenant’s lease.
+While the amount of notice landlords are required to provide varies by state, most states require at least 30 days’ notice with a lease termination letter.
+This letter serves as notice to vacate the property following the end of the tenant’s lease.
+Check your state laws for the regulations around rental notices.